madfish-solutions/templewallet-mobile/docs/developer/component.md

 ## Cognitive Complexity of functions should not be too high

 Cognitive Complexity is a measure of how hard the control flow of a function is to understand.
 Functions with high Cognitive Complexity will be difficult to maintain.
+Try to refactor complicated logic to utils and helpers.

 ## Local variables should not be declared and then immediately returned or thrown